LLNL/Abmarl/docs/src/tutorials/predator_prey.rst

                # --- Parallelism ---
                # Number of workers per experiment: int
                "num_workers": 7,
-               # Number of environments that each worker starts: int
+               # Number of simulations that each worker starts: int
                "num_envs_per_worker": 1, # This must be 1 because we are not "threadsafe"
                # 'simple_optimizer': True,
                # "postprocess_inputs": True